-At Stage 3 students spend the whole year in a country where one or both of the target languages are spoken, working as a teaching assistant in a school or college, or studying at a university, or undertaking an approved work placement.
-The School of Modern Languages has several Erasmus student exchange programmes with universities in Spain, one in Portugal, as well as informal links with a number of institutions in Latin America.
-The Year Abroad is fully accredited and assessment is by means of an ePortfolio plus either a work placement report or marks achieved at the host university.
-While all aspects of knowledge, understanding and language skills will be developed during Stage 3, there will be particular opportunities for increasing intercultural awareness and understanding (A4), for developing self-study skills for language learning (C5), for developing organisational and interpersonal skills (D3-5); students preparing a dissertation will have the opportunity to develop knowledge and cognitive skills in this area too (A5, B5).
+At Stage 3 students generally may either spend the whole year in a country where one of the target languages is spoken, working as a teaching assistant in a school or college, or studying at a university, or undertaking an approved work placement, or split the year between two countries where the target languages are spoken, studying at universities or undertaking approved work placements.
+The School of Modern Languages have a number of student exchange programmes and/or formal links with Universities in Spain, Portugal and Latin America.

+While all aspects of knowledge, understanding and language skills will be developed during Stage 3, there will be particular opportunities for increasing intercultural awareness and understanding (A4), for developing self-study skills for language learning (C5), for developing organisational and interpersonal skills (D2, D5); students preparing a dissertation will have the opportunity to develop knowledge and cognitive skills in this area too (A9, B5).